-The reason was simple and natural, I wanted to ensure the cat an adequate protein intake, which would prevent muscle atrophy and loss of lean mass and at the same time could prevent and/or counteract lack of appetite.
-I started to create a weekly diet plan based on homemade homogenize with the main ingredient egg white, a source of protein that was definitely right for us: ORGANIC VALUE 100 + BIODAVAILABILITY OF AMINOACIDS + EIGHT DIGERIBILITY.
+The reason was simple and natural, I wanted to ensure the cat an adequate protein intake, which would prevent muscle atrophy and lean mass loss and at the same time could prevent and/or counteract the lack of appetite.
+I started to create a weekly diet plan based on homogenization homemade with the main ingredient of egg white, a source of protein that was definitely right for us: BIOLOGICAL VALUE 100 + BIODISPONIBILITY OF AMINOACIDS + EIGHT DIGERIBILITY.

-Read my recipe with cooked egg white blended with a part of chicken or turkey and pumpkin, a digestible and appetizing meal! (* doses and ingredients must be adapted to the clinical history of the animal itself for the choice of supplements).
-For the dog you can structure a diet of potatoes, black rice, egg white.
+Read my recipe with cooked egg white mixed with a part of chicken or turkey and pumpkin, a digestible and appetizing meal! (* doses and ingredients must be adapted to the clinical history of the animal itself for the choice of supplements).
+For the dog you can structure a diet based on potatoes, black rice, egg white.

 For cats with stomatitis, diarrhoea or constipation, you can read all the properties in the special article ZUCCA for dogs and cats, Beneficial properties + recipe

-I immediately chose a diet that was mostly homemade, rotating the ingredients, varying the protein sources and opting for proteins with a biological value as close as possible to the value of 100, such as cooked egg white.
+I immediately chose a diet that was mainly homemade, rotating the ingredients, varying the protein sources and opting for proteins with a biological value as close as possible to 100, such as cooked egg white.

-Egg white is an excellent source of protein (each egg contains about 7 grams of protein, of which 5 in the egg white).
+Egg white is an excellent source of protein (each egg contains about 7 grams of protein, of which 5 grams are in the egg white).

-The biological value (VB) of proteins is an index that describes how efficiently the body uses and metabolizes a protein, meat has a high biological value but the FIRST PLACE is assigned to eggs, their profile and amino acid balance is perfect and is taken as a reference for comparison of all other protein sources.
-The body is able to assimilate the proteins of the egg or egg white in their entirety.
+The biological value (VB) of proteins is an index that describes how effectively the body uses and metabolizes a protein, meat has a high biological value but the FIRST PLACE is assigned to eggs, their profile and amino acid balance is perfect and is taken as a reference for the comparison of all other sources of protein.
+The body is able to assimilate egg or egg white proteins in their entirety.

-In periods of lack of appetite or when the symptoms of renal disease were more marked, I offered a meal consisting of 1/2 sachet of moist renal food and 1/2 sachet of cooked egg white.
-In the periods in which stomatitis occurred with total loss of appetite I administered with a syringe every 2/3 hours only wet renal food (I did not add egg white or other protein sources) + therapy with Stomorgyl for 10/12 days + water Fiuggi (administration of water syringes Fiuggi) to combat dehydration and help eliminate nitrogenous waste.
+During periods of lack of appetite or when the symptoms of kidney disease were more pronounced, I offered a meal consisting of 1/2 sachet of wet kidney food and 1/2 sachet of cooked egg white.
+During periods when stomatitis manifested itself with total lack of appetite, I administered with a syringe every 2/3 hours only moist kidney food (I did not add egg white or other protein sources) + Stomorgyl therapy for 10/12 days + Fiuggi water (administration of Fiuggi water syringes) to combat dehydration and promote the elimination of nitrogenous waste.

-If you do not have time to prepare homemade liquid meat give with syringe, I recommend two products to keep always at home.
+If you do not have time to prepare the liquid meat to give at home with the syringe, I recommend two products to keep at home.

-The Tjure Eat and Drink Liquid Meat you can read more information here
+Tjure eats and drinks liquid meat you can read more information here

-Or the Kattovit Renal Drink cooking liquid meat with chicken breast fillet
+Or the Kattovit Renal Drink that cooks liquid meat with chicken breast fillet

 To support renal function

-Promotes liquid intake: tasty meat cooking liquid with delicious chicken pieces
+Favours the intake of liquids: tasty meat cooking liquid with delicious pieces of chicken

-During the diet strictly with pet-food Renal I added to the food a supplement of amino acids of the GUNA used in human, in 2011 marketed under the name SON FORMULA today Gunamino Formula.
+During the diet strictly with pet-food Renal I added to the food a GUNA amino acid supplement used in man, marketed in 2011 under the name SON FORMULA today Gunamino Formula.
 (MAP Master Amino Acid Patter)

-The cat’s body requires about 20 amino acids for optimal health, 11 of which are essential proteins must be digestible and at the same time with a high VB.
+The cat’s body requires around 20 amino acids for optimal health, 11 of which are essential proteins that must be digestible and at the same time have a high VB.
 The essential amino acids are: leucine, isoleucine, valine, tryptophan, phenylalanine, histidine, methionine, threonine, lysine, arginine and taurine.

-The Master Amino Acid Pattern once taken, follows 100% of the anabolic route with the virtual absence of production of nitrogenous waste.
+The Master Amino Acid Pattern once taken, follows 100% of the anabolic path with the virtual absence of nitrogenous waste production.
 MAP (Master Amino Acid Pattern®) is an exclusive composition of essential amino acids in crystalline, free, highly purified form.

 It was a blanket of an Italian Maurizio Luca Moretti, a researcher in the United States.
-It is he, in fact, who has achieved the goal coveted by many scientists working in the field of nutrition: to find the ideal protein compound, that is, perfectly assimilable and bioavailable, that does not produce waste and toxins.
-The Map (Master Amino Acid Pattern) is a balanced, pre-digested and complete catabolic association of the eight essential amino acids. ➡ MAP ™ is the result of 23 years of research by the International Nutrition Research Center (INRC).
-With Gunamino I avoided protein loss, protein energy and malnutrition.
+It is he, in fact, who achieved the goal so coveted by many scientists working in the field of nutrition: to find the ideal protein compound, i.e. perfectly assimilable and bioavailable, that does not produce waste and toxins.
+Map (Master Amino Acid Pattern) is a balanced, predigested and complete catabolic association of the eight essential amino acids. : arrow: MAP ™ is the result of 23 years of research by the International Nutrition Research Center (INRC).
+With Gunamino or Master Amino Acid pattern I have avoided protein loss, protein energy and malnutrition.

-It produces less than 1% nitrogen catabolites, the lowest value ever compared to any known dietary protein: this makes it particularly suitable for those with liver or kidney dysfunction.
-Its use avoids the excess of nitrogenous waste and consequently the overload of the kidneys.
+It produces less than 1% of nitrogenous catabolites, the lowest value of any known food protein: this makes it particularly suitable for those with liver or kidney dysfunction.
+Its use avoids the excess of nitrogenous waste and consequently the overloading of the kidneys.

-it is absorbed in a few minutes without digestive commitment
+it is absorbed in a few minutes without digestive effort

 provides, in the lowest weight and volume, the maximum protein value compared to any other food

-It has a Net Nitrogen Use (NNU) of 99%, i.e. 99 parts are assimilated and one part is excreted in the form of waste.
+It has a net nitrogen consumption (NNU) of 99%, i.e. 99 parts are assimilated and one part is excreted as waste.

-Meat, Fish and Poultry = Net Nitrogen (NNU) 32%
+Meat, fish and chicken = Net Nitrogen Utilization (NNU) 32%

-TIPS: I’ve been hiring him for several years now 😉 I’m going for a moment Off-Topic are important and useful info!
+SUGGESTIONS: I have been hiring him for several years now;) Going Off-Topic for a moment is important and useful information!

-Ten grams provide a nutritional protein value equivalent to 450 grams of meat, fish or poultry and provides only 40 calories.
-It allows you to regain or retain lean body mass while reducing fat.
+Ten grams provides a protein nutritional value equivalent to 450 grams of meat, fish or poultry and provides only 40 calories.
+It allows you to recover or retain lean body mass by reducing fat.

-This product has undergone a double-blind and triple cross-over trial, which has shown the absence of side effects, including those common to other amino acid associations, such as nausea, vomiting, abdominal cramps and dilatation.
+This product has undergone a double-blind and triple cross-over study, which demonstrated the absence of side effects, including those common to other amino acid associations, such as nausea, vomiting, abdominal cramps and dilation.

-In this context, its high nutritional value emerged, it should be noted that the digestion of proteins generally takes about three to four hours, while the Map is absorbed in the small intestine in just twenty-two minutes.
-In fact, it is pre-digested and does not require the intervention of the enzyme peptidase, while it requires minimal stimulation of biliary, pancreatic and intestinal secretions.
-This, together with its amphoteric characteristic (i.e. it can act both as an acid and as a base, depending on the pH of the environment in which it is found), makes it valuable for those suffering from gastritis, digestive disorders or IBD.
+In this context its high nutritional value emerged, it should be noted that protein digestion generally takes three to four hours, while Map is absorbed into the small intestine in just twenty-two minutes.
+In fact, it is predigested and does not require the intervention of the enzyme peptidase, while it requires minimal stimulation of bile, pancreatic and intestinal secretions.
+This, together with its amphoteric characteristic (i.e. it can act both as acid and as a base, depending on the pH of the environment in which it is found), makes it valuable for those suffering from gastritis, digestive disorders or IBD.
 I recommend the purchase of Gunamino tablets, the sachets contain sweeteners, to Gunamino add arginine and taurine.

-Protein Malnutrition Syndrome – Protein Energy Wasting (PEW)
+Protein Malnutrition Syndrome – Waste of Protein Energy (PEW)

 Why is protein-energy depletion associated with mortality in patients with CKD?

-Protein Energy Wasting (PEW) is a pathological condition characterized by a progressive reduction of protein and energy reserves.
-PEW has a high prevalence among patients with CKD (chronic renal disease / terminal stage renal disease) and is closely associated with adverse clinical outcomes and increased rate of hospitalization, complications and mortality.
+Protein Energy Wasting (PEW) is a pathological condition characterised by a progressive reduction in protein and energy reserves.
+PEW has a high prevalence among patients with CKD (chronic renal disease / end-stage renal disease) and is closely associated with adverse clinical outcomes and increased rates of hospitalisation, complications and mortality.

-Protein-energy loss (PEW), a new term proposed in human by the International Society of Renal Nutrition and Metabolism (ISRNM), refers to the multiple nutritional and catabolic alterations occurring in chronic renal disease (CKD) associated with morbidity and mortality.
+Protein energy loss (PEW), a new term proposed in humans by the International Society of Renal Nutrition and Metabolism (ISRNM), refers to the multiple nutritional and catabolic changes that occur in chronic renal disease (CKD) associated with morbidity and mortality.

-The depletion of protein-energy is a frequent condition, strongly related to mortality in patients with CKD, as in human also cats and dogs with chronic renal failure need protein in the diet, supplements and essential amino acids.
+Depletion of protein-energy is a frequent condition, strongly correlated with mortality in CKD patients, as dogs and cats with chronic renal failure also require protein in the diet, supplements and essential amino acids.

-Maintaining good nutritional status in cats with chronic renal failure prevents PEW.
+Maintaining good nutritional status in cats with chronic renal failure prevents Malnutrition Anorexia (PEW)